Algebraic and logistic investigations on free lattices: The freedom from contradiction of the deductive calculus.

 The further rules of the deductive calculus now make no difficulties anymore.
 The deductive rules~(2b) and~(2c) are contained in the inductive rules~[2], [3a]--[3c].
 Of the deductive rules~(2d) two are contained in the inductive rules~[3d], the other two in auxiliary rule~6 and the dual auxiliary rule.

 Thereby all deductive axioms are recognised as inductive theorems, and all deductive rules as also valid in the inductive calculus.

 Thus\deutsch{also} each proper deductive theorem is also an inductive theorem; in particular $\IMP$~is not a theorem in the proper deductive calculus, because $\IMP$ is not a theorem in the inductive calculus.
-Thereby the consistency of the deductive calculus is proved.
+Thereby the freedom from contradiction of the deductive calculus is proved.\phantomsection